bebooth2/CanvasWebSite/README.md

 A little fun with html and javascript and Canvas.
 Working on Angular site should be up and running on firebase hosted site By sometime next week.
 7/22/19- 7/29/19
+Crud with social media and email/password auth and Api calls.